DARKMOONlite/Crafty_Controller_Fabric/README.md

-# Crafty Controller
+# Crafty Controller Fork of the [Original GitLab Repo](https://gitlab.com/crafty-controller/crafty-web)

 > Python based Server Manager / Web Portal for your Minecraft Server

 # Important: Latest Changes
-The project is now hosted on both GitLab and GitHub.
-GitLab has been setup to push changes to the GitHub project, signalling that we would like to move away from GitLab in the near future.

 ## What is Crafty?

 Crafty is a Minecraft Server Wrapper / Controller / Launcher.
 The purpose of Crafty is to launch a Minecraft server in the background and present a web interface for the admin to use to interact with their server.
 Crafty